Criminals are targeting the millions of people who file Self Assessment tax returns with a Government Gateway refund email scam.

-The fraudsters are sending fake emails purporting to be from the taxman claiming they are owed a rebate after creating a Government Gateway Account.
+The fraudsters are sending fake emails purporting to be from HMRC claiming they are owed a rebate and referencing their Government Gateway Account.

-Anyone who files a Self Assessment tax return does need a Gateway Account.
-However, these emails link to a fake page designed to steal your personal details.
+Anyone who files a Self Assessment tax return does need a Gateway Account, but these emails link to a fake login page designed to steal your personal details.

-In some variations of the scam, victims are even asked to enter their actual banking or credit card details.
+In some variations, victims are even asked to enter their actual banking or credit card details.
 Don't do that...

 The emails come with the subject line “HM Gateway - your refund is now available | Payment receipt return” followed by a random "item number".